realsanjeev/django-ecommerce/README.md

 This will start the Django e-commerce application and make it accessible at `http://localhost:8000` on your local machine.

+You can try to access supperuser or login to the app using admin name `admin@admin.com` and password for it is `admin`

 ## Contributing

 Contributions are welcome!
 If you find any issues or want to add new features, feel free to submit a pull request.